some-ip-com/open-someip-spec/src/someip-rpc.rst

 The system shall not return an error message for fire&forget methods.

 .. feat_req:: 🎯
+    :id: feat_req_someip_706
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The system shall not return an error message for events/notifications and fire&forget methods if the Message Type is set incorrectly to Request or Response.

+.. feat_req:: 🎯
     :id: feat_req_someip_655
     :reqtype: Requirement
     :security: TBD